ibm-cloud-docs/mas-ms/operations.md

 How is the IBM SRE Incident Response Team (IRT) organized?

 The IRT is organized into a 2-person rotating schedule on 8-hour cycles over 7 days.
 This means that there are two IRT members for each 8 hour period: a Client Communicator and a First Responder.
 IBM SRE uses a region based “follow the sun” support model.
-The IRT schedule is maintained and updated by CDS on a regular basis.
+The IRT schedule is maintained and updated by IBM on a regular basis.

 Client Communicator